Michelangelo-Foschi/Amazon-Price-Tracking-with-Python/README.md

 - “Requests” helps us to retrieve data from any website.

 ## **Importing Packages:**
+\\\ python
-- Code: import requests
+import requests
-- Code: from bs4 import BeautifulSoup
+from bs4 import BeautifulSoup
-- Code: import smtplib
+import smtplib
+\\\
-- smtplib is needed to give us the function to send emails.
+- "smtplib" is needed to give us the function to send emails.

 ## **Code Setup:**
 - Code: URL = ‘Your item’s URL’